 Net overseas migration (NOM) is the difference between people coming to live in Australia and residents leaving to settle overseas.

 In the past, natural increase has generally contributed more to Australia's annual population growth than has overseas migration.
 However, since 2004-05, overseas migration has overtaken natural increase as the major contributor to population growth.
-In 2014-15, NOM accounted for 54% of the annual population growth of Victoria (ABS cat. no. 3101.0).
+In 2018, NOM accounted for over 60% of the annual population growth of Victoria (ABS cat. no. 3101.0).

 It is important to note that NOM is not the same concept as permanent migration.
 To be counted in the resident population, thus potentially in the NOM, a person has to live in Australia for at least 12 of the past 16 months, regardless of nationality, citizenship or legal status.
 In recent years, the largest contribution to NOM has been from people on temporary visas.
-In 2014-15, this group accounted for over 50% of Australia's NOM.
-Temporary visa holders include students, tourists, working holiday makers and subclass 457s.
+Temporary visa holders include students, tourists, working holiday makers and temporary business migrants.

-Overseas migration can vary greatly from year to year.
-The variations can be affected by economic conditions in Australia and overseas, with areas of strong economic growth and prosperity attracting higher levels of migration.
+Currently Victoria is receiving record levels of NOM, in the vicinity of 90,000 per annum, as the Australian total is large and Victoria’s share of national NOM is high.
+However, overseas migration can vary greatly from year to year.
+The variations can be affected by economic conditions in Australia and overseas, as well as policy changes in Australia.
 The overseas migration assumption used in these projections should be seen as a long term annual average, rather than a prediction that overseas migration will be at a particular level in a particular year.

 Net interstate migration:

-After allowing in the short-term for current high levels, VIF2016 assumes that NIM will contribute 2,000 per annum to the Victorian population for most of the projection period.
-As the age structures of exiting and entering interstate migrants are not significantly different, a small positive NIM is not expected to have a marked effect on the projected population beyond its simple additive contribution.
+VIF2019 assumes that NIM will return to lower levels and contribute 8,000 per annum to the Victorian population for most of the projection period.
+As the age structures of exiting and entering interstate migrants are not significantly different, a small positive NIM is not expected to have a marked effect on the projected population beyond its simple additive contribution

 How are local conditions taken into account in the projections?

-DELWP takes into account local conditions and differences in developing the VIF2016 projections.
+DELWP takes into account local conditions and differences in developing the VIF2019 projections.

-Locally specific fertility rates, overseas, interstate and local migration patterns are used in VIF2016.
-Because the numbers are too small to be reliable, mortality rates at local level cannot be used and common mortality rates are applied to all regions.
+Locally specific fertility rates, overseas, interstate and local migration patterns are used in VIF2019.
+Common mortality rates are applied to all regions.

 Are residents in non-private dwellings included in the projections?

-The numbers and characteristics of people living in non-private dwellings are explicitly accounted for in the household formation component of the VIF2016 projections, before the rest of the population is allocated to households.
+The numbers and characteristics of people living in non-private dwellings are explicitly accounted for in the household formation component of the VIF2019 projections, before the rest of the population is allocated to households.

 Are international students, business migrants, temporary employer sponsored workers and asylum seekers included in the projections?

-The ABS population counts and the VIF projections include all people who are considered to be 'usual residents' regardless of nationality, citizenship or legal status.
-A person is regarded as a usual resident if they have been (or expected to be) residing in Australia for a period of 12 months or more over a 16 month period, with the exception of foreign diplomatic personnel and their families.
-This 12 month period does not have to be continuous, to make allowance for brief stays overseas, which can be a common pattern for some long-stay migrant groups such as overseas students, business migrants and temporary employer-sponsored workers as well as Australian travellers.
+The concept of ‘resident population’, as defined by the ABS and projected in VIF, is based on where a person is usually living, regardless of nationality, citizenship or legal status.
+A person is regarded as a usual resident if they have been (or expected to be) residing in Australia for 12 months or more over a 16-month period, with the exception of foreign diplomatic personnel and their families.
+This 12-month period does not have to be continuous, to make allowance for brief stays overseas, which can be a common pattern for some long-stay migrant groups such as overseas students, business migrants and temporary employer-sponsored workers as well as Australian travellers.

 How do the projections account for ‘temporary’ populations, such as those in popular holiday areas?

-The VIF2016 projections are based on the estimated resident population as at 30 June and not on seasonal, temporary fluctuations.
+The VIF2019 projections are based on the estimated resident population as at 30 June and not on seasonal, temporary fluctuations.
 People are counted at their place of usual residence.

 These low occupancy rates (or high vacancy rates) are recognised in the Housing Unit model part of the projection process.

-VIF2016 provides a table of projected occupancy rates for all Local Government Areas from 2011 to 2031.
-LGAs which include significant temporary populations can be identified as those with especially low occupancy rates.
+VIF2019 provides a table of projected occupancy rates for all projection areas from 2016 to 2036.
+Areas which include significant temporary populations can be identified as those with especially low occupancy rates.

-Users of VIF2016 projections should be aware of these possible seasonal changes and may need to apply local knowledge to the projections to suit their particularly purposes.
+Users of VIF2019 projections should be aware of these possible seasonal changes and may need to apply local knowledge to the projections to suit their particular purposes.
 For example, businesses and organisations providing services may need to be aware of both the usual resident and holiday peak populations in their business/service planning.

 Commentary on key issues